Optimizer's Information Criterion: Dissecting and Correcting Bias in Data-Driven Optimization: Numerical Study

+Note that \cite{siegel2021profit} also discusses the estimation of the evaluation bias in these three decision rules.
+However, their results only apply when $\Pscr_{\Theta}$ includes the true distribution $\P^*$, i.e., $\P^* \in \Pscr_{\Theta}$.
+In contrast, the OIC bias correction procedure can be applied even when $\P^* \not\in \Pscr_{\Theta}$.
+This is because in the evaluation goal of \cite{siegel2021profit}, the random variable $\xi$ is evaluated under $\P_{\theta^*}$ instead of $\P^*$ in \eqref{eq:eval-key} and the two are the same only if $\P^* \in \Pscr_{\Theta}$.

+In our numerical example, we set $c = 2, p = 5$.
+We consider the random variable with the demand $\xi \overset{d}{=} \xi_S + \xi_N$, where $\xi_S$ and $\xi_N$ are independent, $\xi_S \sim N(100, 40)$ or $\text{Exp}(100)$ and $\xi_N \sim U(-5, 5)$.
+We benchmark the performance of OIC against EM, $5$-CV, $10$-CV, LOOCV, and B-$10$ (Bootstrap with $B = 10$).
+We do not consider ALO approaches since it is computationally efficient to run LOOCV.
+The results of the comparison are plotted in \Cref{fig:main_nv}.
+In~\Cref{fig:main_nv} (a) we plot the average error when $\xi_S \sim N(100, 40)$, and in~\Cref{fig:main_nv} (b) we plot the error when $\xi_S \sim \text{Exp}(100)$.
+The results in these two figures clearly indicate that OIC achieves a smaller evaluation error when compared to to 5-CV and 10-CV for most decision rules.
+Furthermore, OIC performance is similar to LOOCV when the sample size is large, supporting the asymptotic equivalence result of the two methods in \Cref{prop:loocv}.
+We also show that OIC can find better decisions with a smaller $A$ compared with EM in Appendix~\ref{app:newsvendor-additional}.

-From \Cref{fig:main_nv} (a)-(b), we see that OIC achieves comparable or smaller estimation error compared to 5-CV and 10-CV across all decision classes.
-It finds better decisions with smaller $A$ compared with EM.
-Furthermore, OIC performance is similar to LOOCV when the sample size is large, supporting our argument of the asymptotic equivalence of the two methods in \Cref{prop:loocv}.
-By comparing the results for OIC and P-OIC (which was introduced in \Cref{sec:POIC}) in~\Cref{fig:main_nv}~(c), we can quantify the model misspecification error of different parametric models introduced in~\Cref{sec:discuss}.
-Despite the fact that the two data-generating processes (DGPs) are not fully parametric, we find that the error of the Normal Parametric model is significantly smaller than the exponential models for Normal-based DGP, and not significantly higher error than the two exponential parametric models under Exponential-based DGP.
-This demonstrates relatively robust performance of Normal models in the face of misspecification error for the newsvendor problem.
+By comparing the results for OIC and Parametric-OIC in~\Cref{fig:main_nv}(c), we can quantify the model misspecification errors of different parametric models introduced in~\Cref{sec:POIC}.
+Despite the fact that the two data-generating processes are not fully parametric, we find that the misspecification error of using the normal model is significantly smaller than using the exponential model when $\xi_S \sim N(100, 40)$, and not significantly higher than using the two exponential models when $\xi_S \sim Exp(100)$.

+\wty{We also assess the empirical benefits of OIC in decision selection.
+We use OIC, 10-CV, SAA and OIC to select the best decisions among SAA, Normal and Exponential decision rules (ETO) over 500 problem instances where the true distribution is generated from a misspecified normal distribution (i.e., $\xi_S \sim N(100, 40)$ above).
+In \Cref{fig:main_nv}(d) we plot the fraction of instances for which each of the four methods identifies the decision that minimizes $A$, i.e., the decision that is best for the underlying stochastic model in terms of the expected cost, as a function of the number of samples $n$.
+We find that OIC achieves a strong performance, correctly identifying the best model in 80\% of the cases across different sample sizes.
+Notably, OIC outperforms AIC, 10-CV and the empirical estimate-based approach. }

-\subsection{Real-world Regression}
+\subsection{Real-World Regression}